alanmitchell/bmon-install/README.md

   day.
 See [this article](https://dev.to/abderrahmanemustapha/how-to-send-email-with-django-and-gmail-in-production-the-right-way-24ab) or
   [this article](https://medium.com/@_christopher/how-to-send-emails-with-python-django-through-google-smtp-server-for-free-22ea6ea0fb8e)
   for how to prepare a Gmail account for use.
-* Have a Domain for Subdomain that can be used by the BMON application.
+* Have a Domain or Subdomain that can be used by the BMON application.
 Make sure the DNS record for the domain or subdomain points to the IP address of the server where BMON will be installed.
 This installation script is able to acquire a free Let's Encrypt SSL certificate to secure the BMON domain.